 This popular anchorage lies more or less opposite the entrance to Brightlingsea creeks.
 If coming in from seawards pass the Cardinal buoy showing the entrance to Brightlingsea, leaving this well on your starboard side and continue in a generally north-westerly direction.

 A red buoy (Fl.R) marks a wreck lying inshore of it, and this is left on your port side.
 A generally north-westerly course followed by a WNW course will take you into Pyefleet Creek.
-NB the Q.R No 12 buoy marks the port limit of the River Colne Chanel and has nothing to do with navigating into Pyefleet Creek The run of the Creek itself is marked by moorings as you turn in to it.
+NB the Q.R No 12 buoy is a PHM for the River Colne Chanel and has nothing to do with navigating into Pyefleet Creek The run of the Creek itself is marked by moorings as you turn in to it.

 Anchorage used to be had anywhere within this Creek right up to Pewit Island, an area of saltings on your starboard side.
 The Colchester Oyster Fishery has now laid buoys in the creek which have taken up most of the free space that used to be available for free.
 You have to contact the Fishery in advance to use one of these buoys and pay them £10 for the privilege.
-(Thanks to our member for this information who found that there was no room in the inn last summer) Once into this Creek however you will need to look out for oyster beds.
+(Thanks to our member for this information who found that there was no room in the inn last summer) We have found a telephone number for them which is 01206 384141 and this year (2022) they are charging £15 per night.
+They do say that you can order oysters and crustaceons from them when you book and collect them ashore when you arrive!!
+Once into this Creek however you will need to look out for oyster beds.
 You mustn't ground or anchor on these, and they are all clearly marked by buoyage.

 In general it is peaceful and safe anchoring here as the holding ground is good, but in strong wind against tide conditions (East or West) it can get rough.